yesodweb/yesod-cookbook/yesod_tutorial-mostly_static_pages.md

     /static StaticR Static getStatic
     /auth   AuthR   Auth   getAuth

     /favicon.ico FaviconR GET
     /robots.txt RobotsR GET

-    / RootR GET
+    / HomeR GET POST

-The last line creates a resource, named RootR, which accepts GET requests at the root (/) of our application.
-Yesod sees this resource declaration, and determines to call the handler function `getRootR`  whenever it receives a GET request for RootR.
+The last line creates a resource, named HomeR, which accepts GET and POST requests at the root (/) of our application.
+Yesod sees this resource declaration, and determines to call the handler function `getHomeR`  whenever it receives a GET request for HomeR and accordingly for `postHomeR` for POST.
 The function name follows the simple pattern of request method, in lowercase, followed by the resource name.

 The handlers for the resources are defined in `Handler/`.
-The handler function `getRootR` is defined in `Handler/Root.hs`.
-See the code below.
+The handler function `getHomeR` is defined in `Handler/Home.hs`.
+The code below shows the first part, the rest of it defines `postHomeR` and a formular.
 On line 13, you can find its definition.
-Line 15 is needed when the scaffolded authentication/authorization is wanted.
-There is [a chapter on authentication and authorization](http://www.yesodweb.com/book/authentication-and-authorization) in the Yesod book.
-We don't want it for now, so let's remove the line.
+Lines 15 and 16 are needed for the sample form.
+There is [a chapter on forms](http://www.yesodweb.com/book/forms) in the Yesod book.
+Line 17 is just a constant that is refered to in a template.
+We don't want that for now, so let's remove the lines.

-    {-# LANGUAGE TemplateHaskell, QuasiQuotes, OverloadedStrings #-}
+    {-# LANGUAGE TupleSections, OverloadedStrings #-}
-    module Handler.Root where
+    module Handler.Home where

-    import Micropost
+    import Import

-    -- This is a handler function for the GET request method on the RootR -- resource pattern.
+    -- This is a handler function for the GET request method on the HomeR -- resource pattern.
 All of your resource patterns are defined in -- config/routes
     --
     -- The majority of the code you will write in Yesod lives in these handler -- functions.
-You can spread them across multiple files if you are so -- inclined, or create a single monolithic file. getRootR :: Handler RepHtml
+You can spread them across multiple files if you are so -- inclined, or create a single monolithic file. getHomeR :: Handler RepHtml
-    getRootR = do
+    getHomeR = do
-        mu <- maybeAuth
+        (formWidget, formEnctype) <- generateFormPost sampleForm
+        let submission = Nothing :: Maybe (FileInfo, Text) handlerName = "getHomeR" :: Text
         defaultLayout $ do
-            h2id <- lift newIdent
+            aDomId <- lift newIdent
-            setTitle "micropost homepage"
+            setTitle "Welcome To Yesod!"
-            addWidget $(widgetFile "homepage")
+            $(widgetFile "homepage")

+     …

 The next lines combines different parts on how and what will be displayed on the root/homepage.
 First of all, there's `defaultLayout`.
 This will come back later, but this is where site-wide layout is defined.

 Before I continue, it is necessary to know that Yesod uses four templating systems: Hamlet (HTML), Cassius (CSS), Lucius (CSS) and Julius (Javascript).
 Read the [Templates chapter](http://www.yesodweb.com/book/templates).

-Next there's `h2id <- lift newIdent`.
+Next there's `aDomId <- lift newIdent`.
 This does something with the javascript in the file `julius/homepage.julius`. `newIdent` generates unique identifiers.

 TODO: A better explanation on this and on newIdent.
 see: [Book: Generate IDs](http://www.yesodweb.com/book/widgets#file277-generate-ids)

-`setTitle "micropost homepage"` is easy: it sets the title of the web page.
+`setTitle "Welcome To Yesod!"` is easy: it sets the title of the web page.

-Last but not least `addWidget $(widgetFile "homepage")`.
-The chapter about [widgets](http://www.yesodweb.com/book/widgets) will make many things clear. `widgetFile` is defined in `config/Settings.hs` and combines - if they exist - `hamlet/homepage.hamlet, cassius/homepage.cassius, julius/homepage.julius` and `lucius/homepage.lucius`.
+Last but not least `$(widgetFile "homepage")`.
+The chapter about [widgets](http://www.yesodweb.com/book/widgets) will make many things clear. `widgetFile` is defined in `config/Settings.hs` and combines - if they exist - `templates/homepage.hamlet, templates/homepage.cassius, templates/homepage.julius` and `templates/homepage.lucius`.
 It is in these files that we write our html, css and javascript.

 Okay, time to adjust the default homepage!
 We want to change our title to "Yesod Tutorial Micropost | Home".
-Change the title in `Handler/Root.hs`.
-The function `getRootR` will look like this:
+Change the title in `Handler/Home.hs`.
+The function `getHomeR` will look like this:

-    getRootR :: Handler RepHtml
+    getHomeR :: Handler RepHtml
-    getRootR = do
+    getHomeR = do
-        mu <- maybeAuth
         defaultLayout $ do
-            h2id <- lift newIdent
+            aDomId <- lift newIdent
             setTitle "Yesod Tutorial Micropost | Home"
-            addWidget $(widgetFile "homepage")
+            $(widgetFile "homepage")

-Next, edit `hamlet/homepage.hamlet` and change it into:
+Next, edit `templates/homepage.hamlet` and change it into:

     <h1>Micropost
     <p>This is the homepage for the #